THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 And those articles have more links to click through.

-I do have to warn you, you can get frustrated as sometimes you will have so many articles you want to read, you lose track of some of them.
+I must warn you.
+You can get frustrated as sometimes you will have so many articles you want to read you lose track of some of them.

 I know this doesn’t sound fun, but hear me out.

 Most of us don’t get nearly enough sleep.

 So by calling it a night early, you can get extra sleep to help your body relax and heal.

 Now I’m not saying you need to go to bed by 8 pm, but going to bed by 10 pm isn’t the worst.